 • Cataja Falls.
 East out of Magdiwang, in Jao-Asan, you can spend half of your day crossing rivers just to see this 60-feet high waterfall.

 • Dagubdub Falls and Busay Falls.
 Both are natural pools located between San Fernando and Espana.

 • Bila-bila Waterfalls.
 Located in Brgy.
 Canjalon, this nine-tiered waterfalls is a more off-the-beaten-path to explore.
 Only up to the fourth level is easily accessible.
 Going further upstream will be more demanding.
 Bila-bila in local dialect means “butterfly” and this is how the falls got its name because the area is a natural butterfly sanctuary.
-If you’re game for a challenging river trek that includes climbing over huge rocks, then reaching this cascading waterfalls will be a fun thing to do.
+If you’re game for a challenging river trek that includes climbing over huge rocks, then reaching this cascading waterfalls will be such a fun thing to do.

 • Tampayan River.
 Before you can access this river, you need to get a permit from Department of Environment and Natural Resources (DENR) Sibuyan Sub-station which is located in the same area where you’ll start trekking.
 This is already part of Mt.
 Guiting-Guiting Natural Park protected area.
 Also, it is the entry point for Mt.
 Guiting-Guiting climb via traditional trail.

 To appreciate Sibuyan’s culture and arts, get a chance to interact with Mangyan tagabukid people.
 They are indigenous tribe living in the hinterlands.

 Take action and help make this world a better place by planting mangrove trees.
 There’s mangrove planting opportunity at Brgy.
 Silum, a fishing village in Magdiwang.
 The presence of mangrove trees will keep the coastal ecosystem healthy as it provides a home to many fish, crab, shrimp, and mollusk species.